Amend protocols to participants' needs

 "But during the trial, the standard treatment could be improved, and this could kill your trial if the new treatment is a really good drug," Iturriaga says.

-So clinical trial professionals need to assess the latest treatment trends, science, and other information in their fields of study, and they should make adjustments to their ongoing trials as new information comes to light, she adds.
+Clinical trial professionals need to assess the latest treatment trends, science, and other information in their fields of study, and they should make adjustments to their ongoing trials as new information comes to light, she adds.

 At the very least, when a new treatment comes on the market while a clinical trial of a competing treatment is underway, the informed consent form should be updated, Iturriaga says.